From idea to upload.

 Scriptwriter

-Turns an outline into a script you can read off a teleprompter — in your voice.
-Rewrite a section by just asking.
+Writes a script you can read straight off a teleprompter, in your voice.
+Want a part changed?
+Just ask.

 Video editor